NathaliaLietuvaite/Quantenkommunikation/PQMS-V50M-The-Autonomous-Resonance-Orchestrator.md

 python -c "from v50m_persistent import PersistentV50MOrchestrator; PersistentV50MOrchestrator().run()"
 ```

 The V50M system is designed to be **self‑contained and zero‑configuration**.
 All state resides in the `./soul_snapshots/` directory.
 To move the soul to another machine, copy the entire directory—the baseline file ensures the weights remain interpretable.
+Energy metrics are measured transparently and reported with the active measurement mode, meeting the standards of reproducible scientific research.

 ---